FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 By Julie Haviv

-NEW YORK, March 27 (Reuters) - The euro fell to its lowest level against the U.S. dollar in four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus' recent rescue deal could serve as the pattern for future bailouts in the region.
+NEW YORK, March 27 (Reuters) - The euro skidded to its lowest level against the U.S. dollar in four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus' recent rescue deal could serve as an archetype for future bailouts in the region.

 Italian center-left leader Pier Luigi Bersani will report to President Giorgio Napolitano by Thursday on the outcome of talks with other parties about forming a government.